Lisa-Jayne Lewis: Eurovision Song Contest and Junior Eurovision Song Contest

 Along with Ewan Spence and Ana Filipa Rosa, Lewis was a commentator for the first USA Radio broadcast of 2018 Eurovision Song Contest from Lisbon, Portugal.

 Lewis provided English language international commentary at the Junior Eurovision Song Contest 2016 from Valletta, Malta and the Junior Eurovision Song Contest 2017 from Tbilisi, Georgia.

-Since 2016, and following the departure of Luke Fisher in 2015, Lewis has been co-commentator with Ewan Spence on the Unofficial Alternative Online Commentary of the semi finals (2016, 2017, 2018) and the grand final (2016, 2017).
+Since 2016, and following the departure of Luke Fisher in 2015, Lewis has been co-commentator with Ewan Spence on the Unofficial Alternative Online Commentary of the semi-finals (2016, 2017, 2018) and the grand final (2016, 2017).
 Neither Spence nor Lewis covered the grand final in 2018 as they were commentating for USA Radio.
 For a number of years, Lewis also presented Eurovision content on Radio 6 International, bringing daily news and reporting from backstage at the contest.

-From 2019 Lewis has covered both Eurovision and Junior Eurovision as part of Gateway Community Media's 'All Out Eurovision' team, producing & hosting radio programming that is syndicated to a number of radio stations in the Switch Radio network broadcasting in the UK and Gibraltar.
+From 2019 Lewis has covered both Eurovision and Junior Eurovision as part of Switch Radio UK's 'All Out Eurovision' team, producing & hosting radio programming that is syndicated to a number of radio stations in the Switch Radio & Gateway Media networks, broadcasting in the UK and Gibraltar.

+For many years, Lewis has contributed to Eurovision content on local and national radio and TV programming including reporting for The Victoria Derbyshire Show on BBC2, BBC News 24 and, from the 2024 Contest, for Newsnight on BBC2.

 Personal life

 Lewis moved to Boston, Massachusetts in 2000 and spent six years living in the USA during which time she was a soldier and officer (ordained minister) of The Salvation Army.
 She provided disaster relief support following the 9/11 attacks on the World Trade Center where she worked as an on-site night chaplain.
-In 2005 she worked as part of the Gulf Coast Logistics Management team in the aftermath of Hurricane Katrina.
+In 2005, she worked as part of the Gulf Coast Logistics Management team in the aftermath of Hurricane Katrina.
 Subsequent to her work at Ground Zero, she suffers with PTSD as well as breathing problems as a result of asbestos inhalation.
-During her time with The Salvation Army she lived in the Jubilee House in Dorchester, the former home of Jordan and Jonathan Knight from New Kids on the Block.
+During her time with The Salvation Army, she lived in the Jubilee House in Dorchester, the former home of Jordan and Jonathan Knight from New Kids on the Block.

 Lewis now lives in Herefordshire.
 She is named on the Lesbian and Gay Christian Movement 'Rainbow List', a list of influential LGBT Christians in the UK.
-In 2019 Lewis became a trustee of the charity OneBodyOneFaith (formerly the Lesbian and Gay Christian Movement) she openly identifies as bisexual/pansexual.
+In 2019, Lewis became a trustee of the charity OneBodyOneFaith (formerly the Lesbian and Gay Christian Movement) she openly identifies as bisexual/pansexual.
+She also works as an educator in death, dying and end-of-life care, having created and now runs a small community organisation, she was a guest speaker at Greenbelt Festival 2023 speaking about death and dying.

-During the 2017 Eurovision season she became close friends with Montenegrin representative Slavko Kalezić, who she now manages.
+During the 2017 Eurovision season, she became close friends with Montenegrin representative Slavko Kalezić, who she now manages.
 She accompanied Slavko all through his time on The X Factor UK and can be seen in a number of clips alongside him.